freebrevik/superbox/README.md

 **Goals for SuperBox:**

 - Allow multiple stores to be open at once.
-This will be realaly useful when a heavy migration is needed, when your model has changed so much light migration is not possible.
+This will be really useful when a heavy migration is needed, when your model has changed so much light migration is not possible. **This feature is already implemented and an example of it is in the app delegate but more testing and helper methods needed**
+- Lazy Filters.
+SuperBox will have filters that won't access the disk until you want them to.
 - Encryption.
 SuperBox will have an encryption feature, where all of your data for a class is automatically encrypted and decrypted.
 In the case of my game, I don't want user's to be able to change game data easily.
-- Lazy Filters.
-SuperBox will have filters that won't access the disk until you want them to.

 ##Get It: